Jameem/jameem_20210807/README.md

 # jameem_20210807

-Please follow the instructions to run the application
+Please follow the instructions to run the application.

 On a Linux machine:-